BDA-KTS/claim_similarity_retrieval/README.md

 2. Method should ask for user input.
      - Input the text/input sentence similar to which claims should be fetched
      - If the user doesn't input anything, a default sample sentence is used, and the program informs the user.
-The default input sentence can be found in the sample_input.txt file
+The default input sentence can be found in the ´sample_input.txt´ file

 3. Output is generated as top 3 relevant and similar claims along with their source, veracity level and similarity score in a csv file